p-na/ceph-dev-docker/README.md

 # ceph-dev-docker

-The purpose of this docker image is to help developing Ceph.
+The purpose of this docker image is to help developing the `dashboard_v2` Ceph MGR module.

 ## Usage